 Clos Haut Peyraguey is located on the highest part of the Sauternes appellation in the commune of Bommes.

 Their elevations range from 50 to 80 meters.
-The vineyard can be divided into 8 main parcels.
+The vineyard can be divided into 6 main parcels and further sub-divided into 44 separate parcels.
 The chateau is not located all that far from Chateau dYquem.
-In fact, 4 of their of 8 vineyard parcels are connected to the vineyards of Chateau d’Yquem.
+In fact, 4 of their 8 vineyard parcels are connected to the vineyards of Chateau d’Yquem.
+The majority of their vines are in Sauternes, but they also have vines in Barsac which are used for their second wine,

 To produce the wine of Clos Haut Peyraguey, vinification takes place in French oak barrels.
 The wine is aged in up to 50% new, French oak barrels for about 18 months.